 Things to Do in Madison

-If you want a taste of Madison’s local produce, stop by the Madison Farmers Market.
-This seasonal market downtown brings in plenty of local farmers and produce.
-Or, head up to North Star Orchards, which invites visitors year-round.
+If you want a taste of Madison’s local produce, head up to North Star Orchards, which invites visitors year-round.
 The orchard has a farm store with gifts and much more, apple picking in the fall, maple sugaring and a cider mill.

 If you’re downtown during the warmer months, you can enjoy Madison-Anson Days.
-The annual festival in August, organized by the neighboring towns, features a parade, family fun day, food and other family friendly activities.
+The annual festival in August, organized by the neighboring towns, features a parade, fishing and golf tournaments, food and other family friendly activities.

-Looking for a little culture?
-Consider the Lakewood Theater.
-The Lakewood is the longest-lived summer theater in the nation and you can enjoy a wonderful meal at the Lakewood Inn Restaurant during the theater season beforehand.
+How about dinner and a show?
+The Lakewood Theater is the longest-lived summer theater in the nation and you can enjoy a wonderful meal at the Lakewood Inn Restaurant during the theater season beforehand.
 The theater began with “The Private Secretary,” opening on June 15, 1901.
 What became the longest-running play on Broadway, “Life with Father,” premiered at Lakewood in 1939.
 Back in the day, the theater was a training ground for young stage and screen talent and a haunt for the already famous.
-Today, the Lakewood is a non-profit amateur theater with an annual summer program for kids.
+Today, Lakewood is a non-profit amateur theater with an annual summer program for kids.

 The Lakewood Golf Course was founded in the 1920s as a nine-hole course, which expanded to 18-holes decades later.
-This course is not only historic, it’s challenging.
+This course is not only historic, but it’s also challenging.
 The back nine includes the only par six in Maine.
 In the winter, enjoy snowshoeing or cross-country skiing on groomed trails.